Author, chef, culinary instructor, food stylist, photographer, social media maven

 Nordstrom (buyer), Sunshine Kitchen Cooking School (director/instructor), Yankee Kitchen Cooking School (director/instructor), Bellevue Journal American (columnist/restaurant critic) Northwest Culinary Alliance (founder/president), Northwest Culinary Academy (owner/director/instructor), Pacific Northwest Palate: Four Seasons of Great Cooking (author), Cooking Light Magazine (writer), Oxmoor House Publications (writer), Microsoft (Senior Project Manager).

-English Literature BA, Surface Design BFA, Technical Communications Certification, ¾ of an Apparel Design degree (don’t ask).
+English Literature BA, Surface Design BFA, Technical Communications Degree, ¾ of an Apparel Design degree (don’t ask).

 More than You Probably Want to Know